The Bull & Bear

 The Bull and Bear is the official student newspaper of the Desautels Faculty of Management.
 The monthly issues combine a variety of factual news reports, discussion pieces, and entertainment articles.
 The newspaper strives to be a relevant component of student life at McGill, especially within the Desautels Faculty of Management.

-Desautels Accounting Society
+Desautels Accounting Society (DAS)

 The Desautels Accounting Society, the faculty's largest club, promotes the increasingly popular accounting profession.
 Its main goal is to serve the interests of its members and assist accounting firms in gaining access to a pool of talented McGill students.